BethelCO16/Aight/README.md

-Hi there, this is me jsut playing around with everything :3
+Hi there, this is me just playing around with everything :3